A homotopy invariant of stable maps to oriented surfaces: Examples of Chessboard functions

-We claim that $c(y)$ is a chessboard function on $\R^n\setminus f(\Sigma)$.
+We claim that $c(y)$ is a chessboard function on $N\setminus f(\Sigma)$.
 Indeed, let $z$ be a fold singular value of $f$ that is not a self-intersection point of $f(\Sigma)$.
 Then there is a disc neighborhood $U \ni z$ such that $U\setminus (U\cap f(\Sigma))$ consists of two open discs $U_1$ and $U_2$.

-\begin{lemma} Suppose that $f:M \to \R^n$ is a generic proper map of an oriented manifold of dimension $n+1$ to $\R^n$.
+\begin{lemma} Suppose that $f:M \to N$ is a generic map of an oriented closed manifold of dimension $n+1$ to an oriented manifold $N$ of dimension $n$.
 Let $y_1\in U_1$ and $y_2\in U_2$ be two points.
 Then, the number of path components in the fiber $f^{-1}(y_1)$ differs from the number of path components in the fiber $f^{-1}(y_2)$ precisely by $1$, i.e.